m-mango/bavarian-forest-visitor-monitoring-dssgx-24/docs/methodology-and-approach.md

 The Data Accessibility Point provides park administration with a seamless interface for managing and querying important data.
 It includes features for both uploading and downloading data, ensuring efficient data handling.

-1. **Data Upload Section**:
+#### Data Upload Section
 - Administrators can upload data related to:

     - **Visitor Count Sensors**
     - **Visitor Count Centers**
     - **Other Data Types**

 - Before uploading, users can preview the entire dataset and generate a data summary report using Pandas Profiling.
 This allows for a quick assessment of the data quality and structure.
 - Once reviewed, the uploaded data is stored securely in the system for future access and analysis.

-2. **Data Download Section**:
+#### Data Download Section
 - Users can select specific data categories to download, including:
     - **Visitor Count Sensors**
     - **Visitor Count Centers**
     - **Other Categories**
 - A preview of the selected data will be available, ensuring that users can verify the information before downloading.

-3. **Quering Data Section**:
+#### Data Query Section

 The query section of the Streamlit application is designed to enable users to access and analyze data related to three main categories: **Weather**, **Visitor Occupancy**, and **Parking**.
 Users can apply various filters such as date ranges, months, and seasons to customize their queries.
 Based on these selected criteria, the application generates specific queries to retrieve data points from the underlying dataset.
 This feature allows users to efficiently extract relevant insights.

-    #### Main Categories of Data
+**Main Categories of Data**

 1. **Weather Data**: Includes properties like temperature, precipitation, wind speed, relative humidity, and sunshine duration.
 Users can retrieve meteorological information for specific time periods or analyze patterns across months and seasons.

 2. **Visitor Occupancy**: Provides data from various visitor sensors, which include metrics such as the number of visitors entering ("IN"), exiting ("OUT"), or the total number of visitors ("TOTAL") at specific locations.
 This data helps to monitor and predict visitor flow within the park.

 3. **Parking**: Captures data from parking sensors, such as occupancy levels, parking capacity, and occupancy rates.
 This information is useful for managing and analyzing parking facilities' utilization.

-    #### Filters for Query Refinement
+**Filters for Query Refinement**

 To refine their queries, users can apply various filters:

 - **Date Selection**: Allows users to specify a start and end date, limiting the query to a particular timeframe.
 By default, the date range is set to retrieve data from the past 7 days.

 - **Months**: Enables users to select one or more months from January to December, filtering data based on monthly patterns.

 - **Seasons**: Provides another way to filter data, allowing users to retrieve information for specific seasons: Winter, Spring, Summer, or Fall.

 - **Year Filter**: Automatically applied based on the selected months or seasons.
 If no months or seasons are selected, users are prompted to choose at least one to proceed with the query.

 Each category also has its own set of specific filters.
 For example:
 - In the **Weather** category, users can select properties like temperature or precipitation.
 - In the **Parking** category, users can choose specific parking sensors and related data, such as occupancy rates.
 - In **Visitor Occupancy**, users can select which visitor sensors to focus on and what metrics to retrieve (e.g., IN, OUT, or TOTAL visitors).

-    #### Types of Queries
+**Types of Queries**

 Queries are categorized into three types:

 1. **Date Range Queries**: Allow users to retrieve data within a specific timeframe.
 For instance, users might ask, “What was the temperature between September 1, 2024, and September 7, 2024?”
 This type of query is available across all three categories (Weather, Visitor Occupancy, Parking), helping users analyze short-term trends.

 2. **Monthly Queries**: Provide aggregated data for a specific month.
 For example, a user might query, “What was the total visitor count in August 2024?”
 Monthly queries help users examine patterns over the course of a particular month.

 3. **Seasonal Queries**: Offer insight into broader seasonal trends.
 For example, users can ask, “What was the parking occupancy rate during the Summer of 2024?”
 These queries allow users to compare data across different seasons, which is useful for seasonal forecasting and planning.

-    #### Query Generation Process
+**Query Generation Process**

 The query generation process is managed by the `generate_queries` function, which dynamically constructs query strings based on the user’s inputs.
 The function captures all selected filters—whether they pertain to date, month, season, or a specific category—and formats them into a query structure.
 These queries are then outputted in a structured format that the application can execute, allowing users to easily access the data they need.

 Additionally, the system incorporates error handling mechanisms.
 For instance, if the selected end date is earlier than the start date, users will receive an error message prompting them to correct the date range.
 Furthermore, if a query returns no data, an informative message is displayed, guiding the user to adjust their filters.

 ---